TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   grade was assigned.
-So we can have a formula like: `days_absent ~ grade / school`, which would generate a different `days_absent` vs `grade` slope for each `school`, but all the schools have the same intercept (so `school` does not have an effect except to qualify the impact of `grade`).
+So we can have a formula like: `days_absent ~ grade / school`, which would generate a different `days_absent` vs `grade` slope for each `school`, but all the schools have the same intercept (so `school` does not have an effect except to qualify the meaning and effect of `grade`).

 ```
 rm(list=ls())